 Find a Waitrose supermarket (over 350 of them) or Marks and Spencer food hall (over 600).
 These are somewhat upmarket but still affordable food shops with many branches across the country.
 Many of their foods will cost less than those sold in gift shops and will be better quality too.

 Small "whole foods" stores are good places to buy locally produced foods.

-Gift shops I can recommend are the ones you will find at National Trust and English Heritage (also Scottish Heritage) properties if you visit them.
-They generally have a range of nicely labeled and packaged produce from the local area if not from that actual property itself if it has a farm or working estate attached, though tend to be a little more expensive.
+Gift shops I can recommend are the ones you will find at National Trust, English Heritage and Scottish Heritage properties if you visit them.
+They generally have a range of nicely labeled and packaged produce from the local area, often also from that actual property itself as some have a farm or working estate attached.

 Chocolates and sweets (candy):

 British chocolate is unlike European or American chocolate.
 You can get it anywhere, it's not too expensive and is a great gift for a chocolate fan.
 If you haven't tried it before, there are variety packs of smaller bars to get a taste of the options.
 While you can get British chocolate brands in other countries, it often tastes different (and not as good) to in the UK as it may be made locally under licence from different ingredients.

 There are dozens of different types of sweets from traditional and quirky, to more familiar international brands. if you want more then seek out a traditional "Sweet Shop", most small towns and upwards in size will have one.